-Note that Update statements may be restricted to avoid updating the primary key values.
+Note that in the Modify SQL Property Editor, Update statements may be restricted to avoid updating the primary key values.
 If these are internal keys that are not visible to the user, then there is little value in including them in the update statement.
+Computed By columns are refreshed after the update using the UPDATE...RETURNING clause.